alexpovel/latex-cookbook/README.md

   Git works best (some would say only) on text-based files, but it can deal with images, PDFs *etc.*, too.

   The history and everything else git needs is contained in its `.git` directory, which is hidden on both Linux and Windows.
-  Everything else in `directory`, so in this case `a.txt`, `Important-Document.pdf` and `Properly-Named-Invoice.docx`, are accessible as usual.
+  Everything else in `directory`, so in this case `a.txt`, `Important-Document.pdf` and `Properly-Named-Invoice.docx`, is accessible as usual.
   **There is no difference to how you would normally work with these files.**
   They are on your local disk.
   Together, they are called the *working tree*.